 If I were starting out brand new as a furniture flipper, these are the items that I would absolutely spend my money on.

 - Quality Paintbrushes – I’ve used Purdy and Wooster many times before.
 They are both mid-priced quality brushes that last for years.
 My husband prefers Purdy, I prefer Wooster – either will work just fine for giving you a great finish.
-Start off with a few sizes – I would invest in a combo pack like this brush set or this one to get going.
+Start off with a few sizes – I would invest in a combo pack like this brush set to get going.
 If you buy the cheapest brushes out there, you’ll spend more time picking out tiny brush hairs from all your projects.

 - Paint Pail and Liners – this pail and liners have been my lifesavers when painting furniture.
 You don’t have to drag the can around and risk tipping over all your paint or breaking your back holding it.
 You can add a little paint at a time and the handle makes it super easy to hold.
 It has a magnetic strip that keeps your brush out of the paint.
 Try it once and you’ll never paint without them again.